Alliance-Software/vitasite-docs/docs/content.md

 _Figure 4_

 On the left hand side of the **Browse Images** window are your upload groups.
 You may have one or more of these groups.
 Choose the group in which you uploaded your image, and the right hand frame will refresh with thumbnails of the images within that group.
 You may select the image to insert by choosing one of the links below that image.
-The **Full** link will insert the image at full-size&mdash;the size you uploaded the image orginally.
+The **Full** link will insert the image at full-size&mdash;the size you uploaded the image originally.
 The **Small** link will insert a 100x100 pixel thumbnail and **Smaller** will insert the image as a 50x50 pixel thumbnail.
 These thumbnails are automatically created by Vitasite when you upload your image.

 The additional image options in the image dialog are outlined below: